RehabHussein/BonifyCodingChallenge/README.md

 2. Extracting the error handling and loading to seperate HOCs , currently for simplification error handling and data loading are done implicit in the App component

+## To run

+On the terminal : `npm install`

+Note:
+App secret is currently saved in a client env , in production this is not acceptable for security reasons